Feo's Stuff

 Casey: "Do we know they're warships?"

-President Dale doesn't like the indecisiveness.
-He's a politician first, president second, and so he consults his science advisor, Professor Donald Kessler (Pierce Brosnan: NOMADS, THE LAWNMOWER MAN, DANTE'S PEAK, JAMES BOND: GOLDEN EYE), and asks him a question that no scientist in their right mind could possibly answer with any credibility.
 Instead of simply saying, "I don't know."
 Kessler states that since the Martians are technologically advanced, they must be peaceful by definition.
 Not a definition I can find, but there you have it.
-Finally Prez Dale returns to his most important man in the room, who bubbles enthusiastically about the potential for great publicity.
+Finally Prez Dale returns to his most important man in the room, his Public Relations advisor, who bubbles enthusiastically about the potential for great publicity.
 Dale goes with the decision that appears to paint him in the nicest light and...

 We welcome the Martians with open arms!

 This is widely announced to the world as Jerry Ross believes it is a photo-op unpareil!
-They even have a scientist who, having never even heard of the Martian language or aware of their existence, has never-the-less invented a Universal Translator.
+They even have a scientist who, having never even heard of the Martian language or was aware of their existence, has never-the-less invented a Universal Translator.

-It... it has a few bugs.
+Mars Attacks!
+Lisa Marie alienIt... it has a few bugs.

-Meanwhile, life goes on as usual as the rest of the world takes the stunning news into account and determines how they are going to deal with it.
-Fashion show TV Hostess, Nathalie Lake (Sarah Jessica Parker: ED WOOD) wants that dashing pipe smoking scientist, Dr. Kessler on her TV show and gets him, outgunning her boyfriend, Jason Stone (Michael J. Fox: CLASS OF 1984, THE FRIGHTENERS - if anyone sends me an email asking why I didn't mention - Ugh! - Teen Wolf, I swear I'll hunt you down!), star newsreporter for GNN.
+Fashion show TV Hostess, Nathalie Lake (Sarah Jessica Parker: ED WOOD) wants that dashing pipe-smoking scientist, Dr. Kessler on her TV show and gets him, outgunning her boyfriend, Jason Stone (Michael J. Fox: CLASS OF 1984, THE FRIGHTENERS), star newsreporter for GNN (if anyone sends me an email asking why I didn't mention - Ugh! - Teen Wolf, I swear I'll hunt you down!).

-Outside of the beltway, away off in Kansas to be exact, Richie Norris (Lukas Haas: LONG TIME DEAD, THE TRIPPER) returns from his job at the donut shop to his mobile home where his Pop (Joe Don Baker: THE SHADOW OF CHIKARA, CAPE FEAR [1991]), is running a stopwatch on Richie's older Army enlisted brother, Billy Glenn (Jack Black: ENEMY OF THE STATE, KING KONG [2005]) as he grabs parts from the tale and assembles a rifle.
+Outside of the beltway, away off in Kansas to be exact, Richie Norris (Lukas Haas: LONG TIME DEAD, THE TRIPPER) returns from his job at the donut shop to his mobile home where his Pop (Joe Don Baker: THE SHADOW OF CHIKARA, CAPE FEAR [1991]), is running a stopwatch on Richie's older Army enlisted brother, Billy Glenn (Jack Black: ENEMY OF THE STATE, KING KONG [2005]) as he grabs parts from the table and assembles a rifle.
 Billy Glenn is being re-assigned to Martian detail.
-Richie really doesn't get along with his Ma, Pa, and bro, but he loves his befuddled Grandma Florence (Silvia Sydney: DAMIEN: OMEN II, BEETLE JUICE).
-And Grandma Florence, whose mental state is kindly yet less than adequate, loves her only focus in life, the music of country yodeler, Slim Whitman.
-Let's hear Indian Love Call!
-One!
-More!
-Time!

 Meanwhile out in Las Vegas, business folk are trying to figure out the angle on the Martians and how they can profit from it.

 Their most prominent feature is a massive brain prefaced with a skull face.
 Their language sounds like robot dogs barking and they so repulse the first lady, Marsha (Glenn Close: JAGGED EDGE, FATAL ATTRACTION, MARY REILLY, THE STEPFORD WIVES [2004]), that she refuses to let them in her house: Which would be the White House.
 Which really isn't, of course, her house.
 Dale and Marsha's daughter, Taffy (Natalie Portman) is nearing adulthood and so is going through her jaded affectation period, where the world is boring and trivial and the future is hopeless.
 Even the imminent arrival of the Martians doesn't raise much enthusiasm from her.
-Nor does their subsequent attack.

 Mars Attacks!